 Dr. Valerie Hanley is a Staff Toxicologist in the Human and Ecological Risk Office at the California Department of Toxic Substances Control (DTSC) in Sacramento, CA. Valerie has been with DTSC since 2008.
 She recently authored a Human Health Risk Assessment Note on how to evaluate Arsenic contaminated sites with a specific emphasis on how and when to use bioavailability in those site evaluations.
 Valerie has been involved in the study of arsenic bioavailability since 2009 when DTSC was awarded funding from US EPA to evaluate and develop new methods to determine arsenic bioavailability in mining soils.
-Through this work Valerie helped develop the California Arsenic Bioavcessibility (CAB) Method, which is now recommended for use in sites throughout California.
-Valerie evaluates Human Health Risk Assessments for a variety of sites and is one of the lead authors on the arsenic chapter of the document.
+Through this work Valerie helped develop the California Arsenic Bioaccessibility (CAB) Method, which is now recommended for use in sites throughout California.
+Valerie joined the ITRC Bioavailability in Contaminated Soils Team in 2015 and is one of the lead authors on the arsenic chapter of the document.
 In addition to her work on arsenic, Valerie evaluates Human Health Risk Assessments for a variety of sites and is involved in DTSC's Safer Consumer Products program.
-Valerie earned a Bachelor's degree in Molecular, Cellular, and Developmental Biology from The University of California (UC) Santa Cruz in 2001 and her PhD in Comparative Pathology from UC Davis in 2007.
+Valerie earned a Bachelor's degree in Molecular, Cellular, and Developmental Biology from TUC Davis in 2007.
 She completed a postdoctoral fellowship at UC Davis in Respiratory Toxicology in 2008.

 Barrie Selcoe is a Principal Technologist with Jacobs in Houston, Texas.
 Barrie has worked at Jacobs since 2018, specializing in human health risk assessment.
 She is responsible for planning and overseeing human health risk-based activities at hazardous waste sites across the U.S. and internationally.
 She utilizes numerous federal (USEPA and Department of Defense) and state guidance documents in risk assessment projects, and is involved in all stages of site planning, investigation and reporting, cleanup level identification, and remedial action planning.
 She has been involved in risk assessments in 40 states and about 20 countries.
 She has worked on risk assessments incorporating incremental sampling and site-specific bioaccessibility studies.
-She has provided risk assessment services for numerous Comprehensive Environmental Response, Comprensation, and Liability Act (CERCLA)/Superfund sites, Resource Conservation and Recovery Act (RCRA) facilities, industrial and municipal landfills, bulk fuel terminals, rivers, U.S. Department of Defense facilities, and residential areas.
+She has provided risk assessment services for numerous Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA)/Superfund sites, Resource Conservation and Recovery Act (RCRA) facilities, state-program sites, voluntary actions, and international projects.
+She has prepared risk assessments for various types of sites, including industrial and commercial facilities, industrial and municipal landfills, bulk fuel terminals, rivers, U.S. Department of Defense facilities, and residential areas.
 Prior to Jacobs (which purchased CH2M in 2018), she worked as a human health risk assessor for 19 years with CH2M, 7 years with Philip Environmental, and 3 years with O'Brien & Gere Engineers.
 Since 2012, Barrie has contributed as a team member on ITRC's Risk Assessment team, Bioavailability in Contaminated Soil team, TPH Risk Evaluation at Petroleum-Contaminated Sites team, and PFAS team.
-She earned a bachelor's degree in microbiology from San Diego State University in San Diego, California in 1986, and a Master's of Public Health from the University of Pittsburgh Graduate School of Public Health in Pittsburgh, Pennsylvania in 1999.
+She earned a bachelor's degree in microbiology from San Diego State University in San Diego, California in 1986, and a Master's of Public Health from the University of Pittsburgh Graduate School of Public Health in Phensive and the Sonol of Public Health from the University of Pittsburgh Graduate School of Public Health in 1989.